Zanisimo/server-event/README.md

 Removes all event listeners by name.
 If name is not provided will remove all event listeners that were set.

+##
+In next update will add support for older browsers and IE

 ## Tests
 Will be coming soon